Trivia arctica: Distribution

 This species occurs from the Mediterranean Sea to the Orkney north of Scotland and Norway.
 It is more common in the north.

 In the British Isles the shells are known as "cowries", except in Caithness, Orkney and Shetland where they are called Groatie Buckies.
+In these areas, the shells are traditionally seen as lucky and can be found in art and jewellery.
 In the Isles of Scilly the shell is referred to as a Guinea Money.

 Habitat

 This species usually lives below low tide, in other words is sublittoral, but the empty shells of this species are often washed up onto beaches.
 In its northern range is found at depths of 100 m and in it southern range at depths up to 1000 m.

 Description

 The shell is glossy and lemon-shaped, with 20-30 transverse ridges.
 The upper part of the shell is a uniform very pale brown in color; there are no pigment spots present on the shell, but sometimes there are dots on the mantle of the animal.

 The shell length is up to a maximum of about 10 mm and a width of about 8 mm.

 The mantle is covered with many papillae.
-It has a light colour in deeper waters, but becomes darker between tide marks.
+It has a light colour in deeper waters, but becomes darker, often red, between tide marks.
 The foot is light yellow or light orange.
 The admedian teeth of the radula have denticles.
 The penis is flat and broad.

 The larvae have a light stomach and intestine.
 In the veliger stage they have a four-lobed velum (a structure used for swimming and particulate food collection) with very long lobes.